vekatze/neut/book/src/statements.md

 ## `nominal`

 `nominal` declares functions for forward references.
-It should look like the below:
+It should look like the following:

 ```neut
 nominal {